opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

   }
 }
 ```
-This operation supports the same parameters as the `tasks` API, so you can associate `X-Opaque-Id` with specific tasks.
+This operation supports the same parameters as the `tasks` API, so you can associate `X-Opaque-Id` with specific tasks:

-This command associates `X-Opaque-Id: 123456` with tasks in the node `odfe-node1`.

 ```bash
 curl -i -H "X-Opaque-Id: 123456" "https://localhost:9200/_tasks?nodes=odfe-node1" -u 'admin:admin' --insecure